fayazara/tanstack-start-workers-template/README.md

 A minimal, AI-agent-friendly starter for building full-stack apps on Cloudflare Workers with TanStack Start.

+> [!NOTE]
+> This is highly opinionated starter and made specifically to be used by agents.

 **Includes:**

 - TanStack Start (RC) on Vite, deployed as a Cloudflare Worker